rodrigoelp/little-stories/Unlikely adventures/24-Chapter-24.md

 Most visitors to the pond used to watch the waters from afar out of respect to Father's love to his sacred area.
 However, in this occasion, there was a little girl with braided hair over her shoulders and pink wings decorated with red laces and long red feathers sitting at the edge of the pond.
 She had her head leaned back and her eyes closed, getting soaked in the never-ending morning sunshine.
 Her feet were submerged in the pond as the lilies swayed rhythmically with the ripples bouncing back and forth.
 In fact, every single lily had found a resting place near the edge of the pond.

 The wind spiralled gracefully around Yule's ear, curving delicately the edges of her hair.
-She opened her eyes and filled her lungs with the sweet smell of the flowers around her, which remained strong despite each flower withdrawn into its bulb shape.
+She opened her eyes and filled her lungs with the sweet smell of the flowers around her, which remained strong despite each flower being withdrawn into its bulb shape.

 *"I like this.
-Sitting out understand the sun, the fish playing with my toes as I splash a little bit here and there"* - she said.
+Sitting out under the sun, the fish playing with my toes as I splash a little bit here and there"* - she said.

 *"Some things never change then.
 You have always liked the hidden music of the realms"* - replied Virgil hovering above the centre of the pond.
 He looked down towards the water and the end of his robe - *"I know I could get my feet wet.
-If only the water would allow me to touch me."*
+If only the water would allow me to touch it."*

 *"Well, you are a scary figure"* - replied Yule - *"I guess the water can see through your disguise."*